 At the end of the day, he’s ultimately driven by that visceral connection to his mother and late father as parents, not as famous musicians.
 “I feel like a good son for having done it.
 It makes me feel like — like a good boy.
 What more could I do to say thank you other than remaster the music you made myself and make sure it’s all put together beautifully, then give people the opportunity to re-experience that?” – discogs.com

 © Madeline Bocaro 2019.
-No part of this text may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent.
-Any other reproduction in any form without permission is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the written permission of Madeline Bocaro.
+No part of this text may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without permission.
+Reproduction in any form is prohibited.
+All text on this site is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the written permission of Madeline Bocaro.